matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 You may have noticed the lack of the `ergs_per_pubdata` and `ergs_per_storage` fields in the L1->L2 transactions.
 These are surely important for the security of the protocol and they will be added soon.
 Please note that this will be a breaking change for the contract interface.

-Also, there is currently no easy way to estimate the exact number of `ergs` required for the execution of an L1->L2 tx.
+Also, there is currently no easy way to estimate the exact number of `ergs` required for the execution of an L1->L2 transaction.
 At the time of this writing, the transactions may be processed even if the supplied `ergsLimit` is `0`.
 This will change in the future.

 :::

-1. Now it is possible to call the governance contract so that it redirects the call to zkSync:
+7. Now it is possible to call the governance contract, which will redirect the call to zkSync:

 ```ts
 // Imports